Chart Color Schemes

 AreaSearch assessment of residential development activity positions Surfers Paradise - North among the top 25% of areas assessed nationwide

-Surfers Paradise - North has seen approximately 609 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 3,047 homes were approved, with an additional three approved so far in FY26.
-On average, about 0.8 people have moved to the area per dwelling built over these five years.
+Surfers Paradise - North had approximately 609 new homes approved annually over the past five financial years, from FY21 to FY25.
+A total of 3,047 homes were approved during this period, with an additional 3 approved so far in FY26.
+The average population growth per dwelling built was 0.8 people over these five years.

 Frequently Asked Questions - Development